pratik-iosdeveloper/EcommerceApp/README.md

 			"price": "product price"
 		}
 	],
-	"total_price": "total price of the selected item(s)", "delivery_address": "address to deliver the product(s)"
+	"totalPrice": "total price of the selected item(s)", "deliveryAddress": "address to deliver the product(s)" }
-}

 ```